nigelpoulton/ckad/3 Application Observability and Maintenance/6 Debugging Kubernetes/readme.md

 6. Exit out of the container.

-7. Delete the busyapp Pod and the Pod copy.
+7. List the Pods and then delete them.